trpc-ecosystem/go-naming-polarismesh/selector/README.md

 # Route Selector Plugin

-An implementation of trpc-selector that provides trpc users with Polaris for routing and load balancing.
+An implementation of trpc-selector that provides trpc users with polaris mesh for routing and load balancing.
 ```go
 package main